 Ray received his B.S. in Mechanical Engineering from the United States Air Force Academy and his M.S. in Astronautical Engineering from the Massachusetts Institute of Technology.
-He is a certified Project Management Professional (PMP) with the Project Management Institute.
 In addition, he attended a variety of executive training programs while working for General Electric.
-Ray is a member of the Project Management Institute, and the Product Development Management Association.
+Ray is a member of the Project Management Institute, and the Customer Value Creation International, Inc.

 Ray spent 10 years on active duty in the US Air Force.
 He was an instructor pilot in the T-38 Talon aircraft, and also was a design engineer for several flight simulators.
 He served as the program manager for the MX missile warhead during its development and early production phases and was the program manager for the MX missile inertial guidance unit during its transition from development into production.
 Ray finished his Air Force experience as the Executive Officer for the Ballistic Missile Office, a 1,000-person organization responsible for all Air Force ballistic missile design, development, and production with a multi-billion dollar annual budget.